Diffblue-benchmarks/Tagnja-java-playground/spring-play/README.md

     }
     ```

-- add contextLoaderListener in `web.xml`.  **When servlet application running, the spring ioc will instantiated？**
+- add contextLoaderListener in `web.xml`.  **When servlet application running, the spring ioc will instantiated**

     ```xml
     <context-param>